Virgilio-Flores/Guided-Projects/ReadMe.md

 ## Project 3: Data Engineering

 Similar to Project 2, this is a data engineering task where data taken from Yahoo Finance is preprocessed and filtered.

+## Project 4: Data Analysis

+A project focused on honing the data cleaning skills like combining datasets from different sources and figuring out how to best merge the data.